opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 # Search UX

-Expectations from a search engine have evolved over the years.
+Expectations from search engines have evolved over the years.
 Just returning relevant results quickly is no longer enough for most users.
 Elasticsearch allows you to easily implement many features that enhance your user’s search experience.

 Feature | Description
 :--- | :---
-Autocomplete | Suggest complete phrases as the user types, speeding up the path to answers.
+Autocomplete | Suggest complete phrases as the user types.
 Pagination |  Display 10-20 results per page but allow your users to adjust.
 Scroll | Allow scrolling through a large number of results.
 Sort | Allow sorting results by different criteria.